frc1418/banners.css/README.md

 # banners.css
 ![Screenshot](screenshot.png)
-banners.css is a simple CSS preset to allow easy creation of simulated [FRC](http://firstinspires.org/robotics/frc) blue banners (typically presented to teams upon receiving a competition award.)
+banners.css is a simple CSS preset to allow easy creation of simulated [FRC](http://firstinspires.org/robotics/frc) blue banners (typically presented to teams upon receiving a competition award).

+It is most famously used on [The Blue Alliance](https://thebluealliance.com), to show awards a team has won.

+## Instructions
-This framework allows for three different types of banners:
+This framework allows for three different types of banner markup:

 ### Row
 To define a group of banners: